carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-classification.md

 ~~~
 {: .language-python}

-Here we can see that a maximum depth of two performs just as well as our original model with a depth of five - in this example if even performs a little better.
+Here we can see that a maximum depth of two performs just as well as our original model with a depth of five.
+In this example it even performs a little better.

 Reusing our visualisation code from above, we can inspect our simplified decision tree and decision space: